digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.2024.Greenhouse.Methodology.md

 ![Vials tube](image-5.png){max-width : 600px, display: block, margin: 0 auto}*Figure 1 : Vials tube containing extracts of various plants from the tropical greenhouse.*

 ## Analyse
 Some aliquots are made with the vial tubes with 120 microliter of the plant extract.
 These aliquots are analyzed by liquid chromatography mass spectrometry.
-So that the molecules are separed by their weight.

 ## Sample Tracking
 Because of the large number of samples, it is important to have reliable sample tracking.
 As said before, as soon as the samples are collected, each plant is assigned a unique code.
 This code will follow the plant through each stage of extraction, analysis and storage.
 This unique code will be report on each different tube during the extraction process and all data relating to this sample are added to the database.